hephaestus-compiler-project/hephaestus-pldi-eval/README.md

   -w WORKERS, --workers WORKERS
                         Number of workers for processing test programs -d, --debug
   -r, --rerun           Run only the last transformation.
-If failed, start from the last and go back until the transformation
-                        introduces the error
+If failed, start from the last and go back until the transformation introduces the error
   -F LOG_FILE, --log-file LOG_FILE
                         Set log file (default: /home/hephaestus/logs) -L, --log             Keep logs for each transformation (bugs/session/logs) -N, --dry-run         Do not compile the programs --language {kotlin,groovy,java}
                         Select specific language
-  --disable-params-type-widening
-                        Option for TypeSubstitution
-  --disable-inverted-smart-cast
-                        Option for TypeSubstitution
-  --find-classes-blacklist
-                        Option for ParameterizedSubstitution
   --max-type-params MAX_TYPE_PARAMS
-                        Option for ParameterizedSubstitution
-  --min-expr-depth MIN_EXPR_DEPTH
-                        Option for IncorrectSubtypingSubstitution
-  -P, --only-preserve-correctness-substitutions
+                        Maximum number of type parameters to generate --max-depth MAX_DEPTH
+                        Generate programs up to the given depth -P, --only-correctness-preserving-transformations
-                        Use only preserve correctness substitution --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occrrence of a specific Groovy bug) --disable-use-site-variance
+                        Use only correctness-preserving transformations --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occrrence of a specific Groovy bug)
+  --disable-use-site-variance
                         Disable use-site variance
   --disable-contravariance-use-site
-                        Disable contravariance in use-site variance
+                        Disable contravariance in use-site variance --disable-bounded-type-parameters
+                        Disable bounded type parameters --disable-parameterized-functions
+                        Disable parameterized functions
 ```

+## CLI Options

-* `--bugs` (Optional)
+#### `--bugs` (Optional)

 Set the directory to save the results of the testing session.